Receiver-Device-Independent Quantum Key Distribution: Scenario

-In the present analysis we restrict the eavesdropper to collective attacks.
+Finally, note that in the present analysis we restrict the eavesdropper to collective attacks.
 That is, Eve interacts with each communication round independently of previous rounds and stores her systems in a quantum memory.
 We believe that our security analysis could be lifted to general attacks with established reduction techniques~\cite{renner2007,dupuis2016}.